nobody1570/lclpy/README.md

 Most of the modules of locsearch have some [doctests](https://docs.python.org/3/library/doctest.html) included.

-One can perform these by importing the module and then using the following code in the interactive interpreter:
+One can perform these by importing a module and then using the following code in the interactive interpreter:

 ```
 import doctest